GDP at regional level

 In order to compensate for price level differences across countries, GDP can be converted using conversion factors known as purchasing power parities (PPPs).
 The use of PPPs, rather than market exchange rates, results in data being denominated in an artificial common currency unit called a purchasing power standard (PPS).
 The use of PPS series, rather than euro-based series, tends to have a levelling effect, as countries and regions with very high GDP per inhabitant in euro terms also tend to have relatively high price levels (for example, the cost of living in Luxembourg is generally much higher than the cost of living in Bulgaria).

-The ‘poorest’ regions in the EU — where GDP per inhabitant was less than 75 % of the EU-27 average — are shown by the darkest shade of purple in Map 2; a large proportion of the EU’s cohesion policy funding is directed at these ‘less developed regions’.
-They were primarily located in a band running from Latvia in the north, down through eastern parts of the EU into Greece and southern Italy, before extending across the Mediterranean Sea to southern regions of Spain and most of Portugal.
+The regions in the EU where GDP per inhabitant was less than the EU average are shown in blue in Map 1.
+Regions where GDP per inhabitant was less than 70 % of the EU average (the two darkest shades of blue), were primarily located in a band running from Latvia and Lithuania in the north, down through eastern parts of the EU into Greece and southern Italy, before extending across the Mediterranean Sea to southern regions of Spain and parts of Portugal; most of the régions ultrapériphériques françaises also had GDP per inhabitant that was less than 70 % of the EU average.

 Germany and Italy were characterised by a polycentric pattern of economic development

-There is often a stark contrast between the economic performance of capital regions and their surrounding regions.
-In 2018, this pattern was most apparent in eastern EU Member States: for example, Praha (Czechia) and Bratislavský kraj (Slovakia) both featured among the 10 regions in the EU with the highest levels of GDP per inhabitant, while their surrounding regions had levels of economic activity that were below the EU-27 average.
-A similar, although less pronounced, pattern could be observed in Warszawski stołeczny (Poland), Bucureşti-Ilfov (Romania), Budapest (Hungary), Sostinės regionas (Lithuania) and Área Metropolitana de Lisboa (Portugal).
+In particular, there is often a stark contrast between the economic performance of capital regions — which often act as hubs of business (and cultural) activity — and their surrounding regions.
+In 2019, this pattern was most apparent in eastern EU Member States: for example, Praha (Czechia), Bratislavský kraj (Slovakia), Warszawski stołeczny (Poland), Bucureşti-Ilfov (Romania) and Budapest (Hungary) all featured among the 20 regions in the EU with the highest levels of GDP per inhabitant, while each of the remaining regions within these Member States had levels of economic activity that were below the EU average.
+A similar pattern, although somewhat less pronounced, could be observed in Lithuania and Portugal.

-The information presented above has already highlighted that wealth creation is concentrated in capital and metropolitan regions across the EU.
-However, it is likely that part of the income created in these hubs of business activity may be attributed to commuters who live in surrounding regions (where the price of property and cost of living may be lower).
-As a result, GDP per inhabitant in capital and metropolitan regions tends to be relatively high (compared with income measures), whereas surrounding regions are often characterised by relatively high levels of income per inhabitant (when contrasted against their economic output).
+The information presented above has already highlighted that wealth creation is often concentrated in capital and other major urban regions across the EU.
+However, it is likely that part of the income generated in these hubs of business activity may be attributed to commuters who live in surrounding regions (where the price of property and cost of living may be lower, among other possible advantages).
+As a result, GDP per inhabitant in capital and urban regions tends to be relatively high compared with income measures, whereas surrounding regions are often characterised by relatively high levels of income per inhabitant when contrasted with their economic output.

 Primary income per inhabitant

 Primary income covers income from paid work and self-employment, as well as from interest, dividends and rents.
-In 2017, EU-27 primary income per inhabitant averaged 18 800 PPS; the use of data in PPS based on consumption (rather than in euro terms) takes account of price level differences between countries and that household expenditure mainly relates to consumption.
+In 2018, EU primary income per inhabitant averaged 19 500 PPS; the use of data in PPS based on consumption (rather than in euro terms) takes account of price level differences between countries and also reflects the fact that household expenditure is predominantly related to consumption.

 Oberbayern had the highest level of primary income per inhabitant

-There were 31 regions spread across eight different EU Member States where income per inhabitant was at least 25 000 PPS; these are shown by the darkest shade of purple in Map 3.
-A majority (21 regions) of these were located in Germany, with the highest income levels predominantly found in western (rather than eastern) regions.
+In 2018, there were 25 regions spread across seven different EU Member States where income per inhabitant was at least 26 500 PPS; these are shown by the darkest shade of orange in Map 4.
+A majority (17 regions) of these were located in Germany, with the highest income levels predominantly found in western (rather than eastern) regions.
+Five more regions were in Benelux Member States and the remaining three in France, Italy and Austria.

-At the other end of the range, there were 23 regions (also spread across eight different EU Member States) where primary income per inhabitant was less than 10 000 PPS in 2017; these regions are shown by the lightest shade of purple in Map 3.
-These were concentrated in south-eastern Europe, including: all but one of the six regions that compose Bulgaria (the exception being the capital region of Yugozapaden), all but two of the eight regions that compose Romania (the exceptions being the capital region of Bucureşti-Ilfov and Vest), and 6 out of the 13 regions that make up Greece.
+At the other end of the range, there were 14 regions (spread across six different EU Member States) where primary income per inhabitant was less than 10 000 PPS in 2018 (shown by the darkest shade of blue in Map 4).
+These regions were mainly concentrated in south-eastern Europe — all but one of the six regions that compose Bulgaria (the exception being the capital region of Yugozapaden), half of the eight regions that compose Romania and two Greek regions — but also included one region each from France, Hungary and Slovakia.

-In 2017, primary income ranged from a high of 34 800 PPS per inhabitant in Oberbayern (Germany) down to 4 800 PPS in Severozapaden (Bulgaria).
-As such, the average level of income in Oberbayern was more than seven times as high as the level recorded in Severozapaden.
+In 2018, primary income ranged from a high of 37 300 PPS per inhabitant in Oberbayern (Germany) down to 5 700 PPS in Severozapaden (Bulgaria).
+As such, the average level of income in Oberbayern was around seven times as high as the level recorded in Severozapaden.
 Three more German regions featured at the top of the ranking with the highest levels of income per inhabitant — Stuttgart, Darmstadt and Hamburg — and they were followed by Luxembourg.
-Note that Luxembourg had the highest level of income in euro terms (EUR 37 900 per inhabitant), although its relatively high cost of living meant that it ranked fifth when analysing the data in PPS terms.
+Note that Luxembourg had the second highest level of income in euro terms (EUR 39 500 per inhabitant) — behind Oberbayern (EUR 39 600 per inhabitant) — although Luxembourg’ relatively high cost of living meant that it ranked fifth when analysing the data in PPS terms.

 Compensation of employees

 One of the principal areas of interest/concern for many employees is their level of remuneration.
-Employee compensation is defined (within national accounts) as remuneration, in cash or in kind (such as a company car or vouchers for meals), payable by an employer to an employee in return for work done; it also includes payments linked to employers’ social contributions (such as health or pension contributions).
-The figures presented below refer to gross (in other words, before tax) hourly compensation in euro terms.
+Employee compensation is defined (within national accounts) as remuneration, in cash or in kind (such as a company car or vouchers for meals), payable by an employer to an employee in return for work done; it also includes payments linked to social contributions (such as health or pension contributions).
+The data presented in Figure 3 refer to gross (in other words, before tax) hourly compensation in euro terms.

-In 2017, employees working in the EU-27 received an average of EUR 22.7 in gross compensation for each hour that they worked.
-The highest level of employee compensation was recorded in the Belgian Région de Bruxelles-Capitale/Brussels Hoofdstedelijk Gewest (EUR 45.6 per hour), while the lowest was in the Bulgarian region of Severen tsentralen (EUR 4.1 per hour).
+In 2018, employees working in the EU received an average of EUR 23.3 in gross compensation for each hour that they worked.
+The highest level of employee compensation was recorded in Luxembourg (EUR 46.9 per hour), while the lowest was in the Bulgarian region of Severen tsentralen (EUR 4.4 per hour).
 As such, the ratio between the highest and lowest levels of employee compensation was 11 : 1.

-Capital regions often recorded the highest levels of employee compensation — which is perhaps unsurprising given the relatively high cost of living in these regions and the fact that they are often the location for company and public sector headquarters.
-This pattern was repeated in a majority of multi-regional EU Member States in 2017: Figure 2 shows that the only exceptions were Oberbayern (that had the highest level of compensation per hour worked in Germany), Dytiki Makedonia (Greece), País Vasco (Spain), Jadranska Hrvatska (Croatia) and Provincia Autonoma di Bolzano/Bozen (Italy).
+Capital regions often recorded the highest levels of employee compensation, which is perhaps unsurprising given the relatively high cost of living in these regions and the fact that they are often the location for company headquarters and national administrations.
+This pattern was repeated in a majority of multi-regional EU Member States in 2018: Figure 3 shows that the only exceptions were Oberbayern (that had the highest level of compensation per hour worked in Germany), Dytiki Makedonia (Greece), País Vasco (Spain) and Provincia Autonoma di Bolzano/Bozen (Italy).

 There were six NUTS level 2 regions in the EU where the level of employee compensation was above EUR 40.0 per hour.
-Aside from the Belgian capital region, they were: Luxembourg (EUR 45.4 per hour); the Danish capital region of Hovedstaden (EUR 43.0); two other Belgian regions that surround the capital region, Prov.
+Aside from Luxembourg, they were: the Belgian capital region (EUR 45.9 per hour); the Danish capital region (EUR 44.5); the French capital region (EUR 44.3); and two other Belgian regions that surround the Belgian capital — Prov.
 Vlaams-Brabant and Prov.
-Brabant Wallon (EUR 42.4 and EUR 41.7); and the French capital region of Île-de-France (EUR 41.1).
+Brabant Wallon (EUR 43.0 and EUR 42.9).

 Labour productivity may be defined as gross value added divided by a measure of labour input, typically either the number of persons employed or the number of hours worked.
-When based on a simple headcount of labour input, changes observed for this indicator can, at least to some degree, reflect changes in the structure of the employment market.
-For instance, the ratio falls when there is a shift from full-time to part-time work.
-As such, labour productivity ratios that are based on the total number of hours worked are normally preferred as a more informative measure.
-High regional levels of labour productivity may be linked to the efficient use of labour and/or reflect the skills and experience of the labour force.
-These in turn may result from the specific mix of activities present in each regional economy, as some activities — for example, knowledge-intensive industrial activities, business or financial services — tend to be characterised by higher levels of labour productivity.
+When based on a simple headcount of labour input, as in Map 5 and Figure 4, changes observed for this indicator can, at least to some degree, reflect changes in the structure of the employment market.
+For instance, the ratio falls if there is a shift from full-time to part-time work.

-In 2017, an average of EUR 35.1 of value was added for each hour worked in the EU-27.
-This figure can be used as the basis for deriving a set of labour productivity indices, which are presented relative to the EU-27 average = 100 (see Map 4).
-There were three NUTS level 2 regions where labour productivity was more than twice as high as the EU-27 average in 2017: two of these were situated in Ireland — Southern (which had the highest level at EUR 86.8 per hour worked) and the capital region of Eastern and Midland (EUR 76.6) — while the third was Luxembourg (EUR 79.2).
-The next highest levels of labour productivity — within the range of EUR 64.0-68.0 per hour worked — were recorded in the capital regions of Belgium, Denmark, Sweden and France.
+In 2018, an average of EUR 58 400 of value was added for each person employed in the EU.
+This figure can be used as the basis for deriving a set of labour productivity indices, which are presented relative to the EU average = 100 (see Map 5).
+There were six NUTS level 3 regions where labour productivity was more than twice as high as the EU average in 2018: three of these were situated in Germany and one each in Ireland, France and Luxembourg.
+The highest average labour productivity was EUR 161 700 per person employed in Dublin (Ireland), in other words 277.0 % (or nearly three times as high as) the EU average.

-At the other end of the range, there were 15 NUTS level 2 regions in the EU where labour productivity was less than EUR 10.0 per hour worked in 2017, all located in Bulgaria, Romania or Poland.
-The lowest levels of labour productivity — under EUR 6.0 per hour worked — were recorded in Yuzhen tsentralen and Severen tsentralen (both of which are in Bulgaria).
+At the other end of the range, there were 25 NUTS level 3 regions in the EU where labour productivity was less than one fifth of the EU average in 2018, 21 of which were located in Bulgaria and the remaining four in Romania.
+The lowest level of labour productivity — EUR 7 600 per person employed — was recorded in Silistra in Bulgaria, equivalent to 13.0 % of the EU average.

 Source data for figures and maps